chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

 .. end_tag

-.. note:: An "external" port is external from the perspective of a workstation (such as knife), a machine (the chef-client), or any other user that accesses the Chef server via the Chef server API.
+.. note:: An "external" port is external from the perspective of a workstation (such as knife), a machine (the Chef Infra Client), or any other user that accesses the Chef Infra Server via the Chef Infra Server API.

 Standalone
 =====================================================
-The following sections describe the ports that are required by the Chef server in a standalone configuration:
+The following sections describe the ports that are required by the Chef Infra Server in a standalone configuration:

 .. image:: ../../images/chef_server_ports_standalone.png

 .. tag server_firewalls_and_ports_loopback

 A single loopback interface should be configured using the ``127.0.0.1`` address.
-This ensures that all of the services are available to the Chef server, in the event that the Chef server attempts to contact itself from within a front or back end machine.
+This ensures that all of the services are available to the Chef Infra Server, in the event that the Chef Infra Server attempts to contact itself from within a front or back end machine.
 All ports should be accessible through the loopback interface of their respective hosts.

 .. end_tag